 Inspect Your Surroundings

-The first step for a successful DIY tree cutting job is to inspect your surroundings.
-Take a good look around the area and make sure that there is no obstructions present.
+The first step to a successful DIY tree-cutting job is to inspect your surroundings.
+Take a good look around the area and make sure that there are no obstructions present.
 Check to see if there are power lines, buildings, electrical boxes, and the like near the radius of the tree.
-You must ensure that there are no overhead and ground obstructions that will affect the cutting process.
+You must ensure that there are no overhead or ground obstructions that will affect the cutting process.
 A rule of thumb to remember is that the free space around the tree should be double the tree’s height.